durinashan/Celty/CONTRIBUTING.md

 ### Module only Contributions
 If you wish to have your module be part of the core Celty distribution, raise it as an issue, we will review the module and if it is accepted, we will add it as a git submodule to the modules directory.

+## Legal stuff
+Seeing as the BitTorrent protocol is often used in unsavory means a lot of the time, it's important to note that the contributors to this project do not endorse illegal downloading of content, or if you do, keep it to yourself, we don't need to know.